mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 ###Guest Configuration

-Each guest needs a separate mac address. `virt-install` and VMM autogenerate a valid mac address if not explicitly specified.
+Each guest needs a separate mac address.
+The `kvm` and `virt-install` commands as well as VMM autogenerate a valid mac address if not explicitly specified.
-Otherwise, the below script can be used to generate valid mac addresses ([KVM Networking]).
+The below script can be used to generate valid mac addresses ([KVM Networking]) if you want to specify them manually.

 {% highlight bash %}
 MACADDR="52:54:00:$(dd if=/dev/urandom bs=512 count=1 2>/dev/null | md5sum | sed 's/^\(..\)\(..\)\(..\).*$/\1:\2:\3/')"; echo $MACADDR